ravii-k/R-Journal/README.md

 - No onboarding.
 No popups.
 Opens directly to your trade list.

 ---
-Project developer: Ravi Kashyap
----

 ## License
 MIT — free to use, modify, and distribute.
 ---
+👨‍💻 Author
+Ravi

+GitHub: @Ravionite

 *Built for personal use.
 Shared for the community.*